 In January 2020, before the US felt the full effects of the pandemic, 41% of Americans said they would not be able to cover an emergency with $1,000 of the savings they had.
 Six months later, as the virus ravaged the US, nearly 25% of Americans had no emergency savings at all, and 16% had taken on more debt since the pandemic began.
 In addition, nearly one-third also reported lower income than six months ago.

-While greater financial literacy would not completely remove the financial burden caused by the coronavirus, it may have helped many individuals better prepare.
+While importance of financial literacy would not completely remove the financial burden caused by the coronavirus, it may have helped many individuals better prepare.
 That's why we believe you should make 2022 your goal by becoming financially literate!

 The Importance of Being Financially Literate